posit-dev/great-tables/CONTRIBUTING.md

 - The **great_tables** package follows the [Style Guide for Python Code](https://peps.python.org/pep-0008/) so please adopt those guidelines in your submitted code as best as possible.
 - Comment your code, particularly in those hard-to-understand areas.
 - We use **pytest** for code coverage; those contributions with test cases included are helpful and easier to accept.

+### Setting Up Your Development Environment

+To set up your development environment, you can follow these steps:

+- Clone the posit-dev/great-tables repository
+- Create a virtual environment for the folder
+- Install the package in editable mode with `pip install -e .` from the root of the project folder
+- Install the development dependencies with `pip install .[dev]` (have a look at the `pyproject.toml` file for the list of development dependencies)

+Our documentation use `quartodoc` which in turn requires a local install of the Quarto CLI.
+To install Quarto, go to <https://quarto.org/docs/get-started/> to get the latest build for your platform.

+We also use `ruff` for linting and formatting (this is part of our development dependencies).
+If using VS Code as your editor, it may be useful to install the `Ruff` extension.
+This will make it so any commits will pass the `pre-commit` checks.

+### Building the Documentation Locally

+Building the documentation can be done with `make docs-build` from the root of the project folder.
+Locally building the documentation site is useful when you want to see how your changes will look during iteration.
+The site will be built in the `docs/_site` folder.

+### Running Tests

+The tests are located in the `tests` folder and we use `pytest` for running them.
+To run all of the tests, use `make test`.
+If you want to run a specific test file, you can use `pytest tests/test_file.py`.

+If you create new tests involving snapshots, please ensure that the resulting snapshots are relatively small.
+After adding snapshots, use `make test-update` (this runs `pytest --snapshot-update`).
+A subsequent use of `make test` should pass without any issues.